 Most of us crochet for others, making things as gifts and requests and all the snuggly things to keep our families warm.
-One of my favorite gifts are crochet baby booties.
+I love gifting crochet baby booties.
 They’re quick to make and even a simple pattern can be used in so many ways.
-They also just make a nice little addition to a gift set, and it becomes something that the baby can use right then but the parent can hold onto and remember how little their baby used to be.
+They also just make a nice little addition to a gift set.
 I used a simple pattern to make these crochet baby booties and although the pink and cream are perfect for Valentine’s Day and baby girls, you can easily change up the colors to make these for baby boys too.

 These sweetheart booties are made for babies 0-3 months old.
 They can be made in one piece using just one color if you like, or you can try out different combinations for the sole and the top of the booties.
 The little bow on the front of these booties is just a spare length of matching yarn that I tied around the stitch post, but you can customize these any way you like.
 Or, you could even add little crochet roses or a pretty button to finish them off.